Automobiles & Parts Tariff Rates 2026: US Import Duties by Country & HTS Code

 How Surcharges Stack

 Auto tariff stacking has been simplified by the uniform 10% Section 122 rate.
 A Japanese sedan now faces the 2.5% base rate plus the 10% Section 122 tariff, totaling roughly 12.5% — the same rate facing German, Korean, and all other non-USMCA imports.
 A Chinese-made EV faces the 2.5% base rate, Section 301 surcharges pushing toward 100%, and the 10% Section 122 tariff, keeping Chinese EVs effectively locked out.
 USMCA-compliant vehicles from Mexico and Canada enter duty-free, but vehicles failing the 75% regional value content threshold face the full 2.5% base rate plus the 10% Section 122 tariff.
 Light trucks from non-USMCA countries face the 25% Chicken Tax as the base rate plus the 10% Section 122 tariff.
-Section 232 tariffs of 25% on steel and aluminum components remain in force regardless of origin, adding cost to vehicles with significant metal content.
+Section 232 metals tariffs remain in force regardless of origin, adding cost to vehicles with significant metal content: after the April 6, 2026 restructure, components wholly of steel/aluminum are dutied at 50% and derivative components (more than 15% applicable metal content) at 25%, in both cases on the full customs value of the article rather than only the metal portion.

 Sourcing Strategies